Barry Coates: Post-politics

 Following the 2017 general election, Coates founded the consumer awareness organisation "Mindful Money", which focuses on ethical investment practices.
 In October 2019, Coates praised the Sustainable Finance Forum's draft report advocating ethical investment particularly the transition towards a low-emissions economy and inclusiveness.
 In 2019, Mindful Money convinced several fund managers at KiwiSaver to reconsider their investments in nuclear weapons manufacturing.
 As a result, investment in nuclear weapons dropped from $100 million in 2019 to below $10 million in 2024.
-Following the 2023 Israel-Hamas war, Coates and Francesca Albanese (the United Nations Special Rapporteur on the occupied Palestinian territories) met with 10 KiwiSaver managers to petition them to divest from companies identified by Mindful Money or the United Nations Human Rights Council as support Israeli settlements in the West Bank.
+Following the Gaza war, Coates and Francesca Albanese (the United Nations Special Rapporteur on the occupied Palestinian territories) met with 10 KiwiSaver managers to petition them to divest from companies identified by Mindful Money or the United Nations Human Rights Council as support Israeli settlements in the West Bank.
 Mindful Money was criticised by Dr David Cumin of the pro-Israel lobby group "Israel Institute of New Zealand" for an alleged "undue fixation" on Israel.
 Coates disagreed with Cumin's assertion, saying that Mindful Matters was focusing on companies violating ethical standards and international humanitarian and human rights laws.